Quickstart

 Note

-In the protein case, we are specifying its representation as a node, that we wish to use the UniProt identifier as the main identifier for proteins, and that proteins in the input coming from PyPath carry the label protein (in lowercase).
-Should one wish to use ENSEMBL notation instead of UniProt, the corresponding CURIE prefix, in this case, ensembl, can be substituted.
+The above configuration of the protein class specifies its representation as a node, that we wish to use the UniProt identifier as the main identifier for proteins, and that proteins in the data stream from the adapter carry the label (_type) protein (in lowercase).
+Should we want to use the ENSEMBL namespace instead of UniProt IDs, the corresponding CURIE prefix, in this case, ensembl, can be substituted:

 protein: